How To Become a Bartender in NYC: Key Facts

 - Nightclub Bartender: Serving high volumes of patrons in fast-paced nightlife venues.

-Skills & Qualities a Bartender Needs in NYC
+Top Skills & Qualities to Succeed as a Bartender in NYC

 Bars, restaurants, hotels & other establishments prefer to hire people with previous knowledge of working behind a bar.
 It is harder for them to train you on the go.
-The key bartending skills they look for are:
+So, the key bartending skills they look for are:

 Once your application materials are ready, you can start looking for your first job in the role and kick off your bartending career.